compasjs/compas/docs/releases/code-gen-migration.md

 - The Node.js compatible api clients now need an explicit interceptor to turn any error thrown in a `AppError`.
 You can add this interceptor via `axiosInterceptErrorAndWrapWithAppError`
-- The `common/reactQuery.ts` file is replaced by `common/api-client.ts`.
-This
+- The `common/reactQuery.ts` file is replaced by `common/api-client.ts(x)` &
-  file will also contain the global clients if enabled via `globalClients: true`.
+  `common/api-client-wrapper.tsx`.
+This file will also contain the global clients if enabled via `globalClients: true`.
+- The React-query hooks now accept a flattened object.
+This improves the experience where invoking autocomplete immediately shows the required fields instead of needing `params` / `body` / etc first.

 ## Validating router responses